TABLE OF CONTENTS

 Seed terms are generally too broad (and too competitive) to be commercially valuable to a business.
 However, the keyword research process I outline below, will help you to find keywords that are more targeted.

-Before you get started with your keyword research, it’s important to undertake a first phase of research to gather a list of potential seed keywords.
+Before you get started, it’s important to undertake some research to gather a list of potential seed keywords.

 So where should you start?